Thomas-Ra/blockchain/README.md

 # About
 This project aims to build the founding blocks of any blockchain to gain a deeper understanding of it.

-Currently, it consists of two classes.
+Currently, it consists of four classes.

 The blockchain.py class handles the blockchain itself and, most notably, has a method to generate hashes and build the blocks of the blockchain.

-Transactions.py can handle transactions between two users of the blockchain.
+transactions.py can handle transactions between two users of the blockchain.

+validations.py handles the validity of blocks, transactions and the chain itself.

+demoChain.py is a working example of the classes working together.

+# Future work
+Future work could include a concrete network architecture to distribute the blockchain.
+If the blockchain is distributed we also need an proof of work or proof of stake validation that confirms transactions that manages how new blocks will be appended to the chain.

+If everyone can contribute to the chain we also need a consesus mechanism.

+# Credit
+Credit to Eric Munsing for the great inspiration.